X

 How to Grow Angelonia (Summer Snapdragon)

 Angelonia is one of my favorite easy-care flowers for summer.
 I’ve had plants last for several seasons, even through tough Arizona summers.
-It’s one of those flowers I don’t have to think about because it always looks good.
+It looks good with very little effort.
 The blooms keep coming, even when other flowers fade in the heat.

 Look for the “Hot Climate Tips” throughout the post for extra tips if you live in a hot climate